 b) access restrictions can be more easily managed;

-c) permanent information assets in offsite storage can be prepared for transfer more easily when they are no longer required for current administrative use. - Dispose of temporary information assets promptly.
-Destroy information assets once minimum retention periods have been reached, unless there is reason for retaining the information assets longer such as a legal matter, FOI or disposal freeze.
+3. Dispose of temporary records promptly.
+Destroy records once minimum retention periods have been reached, unless there is reason for retaining the records longer such as a legal matter, FOI or disposal freeze.

 Benefits of prompt disposal include: